opendatasoft/ods-documentation/source/publishing_data/03_scheduling_updates/scheduling_updates.rst

 Datasets can be automatically republished at fixed intervals.

 This solution is the easiest to implement.
-It does not require any development, only a remote data source and some settings in the dataset configuration.
+It does not require any development, only a remote source and some settings in the dataset configuration.

-Adding a remote data source
+Adding a remote source
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To schedule a dataset, you need to add a remote data source, specified as a URL (HTTP or FTP) to a file or configure a remote service.
+To schedule a dataset, you need to add a remote source, specified as a URL (HTTP or FTP) to a file or configure a remote service.
 For more information, see :doc:`../01_creating_a_dataset/retrieving_file` and :doc:`../01_creating_a_dataset/configuring_remote_service`.

 Specifying scheduling interval